 Industry Analysis & Industry Trends

+Soaring fuel prices sent Britons away from fuel-inefficient, petrol-run cars and towards smaller diesel-run vehicles.
+The consumer shift damaged manufacturers, as the majority of cars produced are the more traditional and less fuel-efficient vehicles.
+However, this trend alone does not explain the 23.6% fall in industry revenue over 2009-10.
 The main culprit for this disastrous performance was the recession.
 When the financial crisis hit, business and consumer confidence plummeted.
 Sales to businesses and individuals plunged as customers became more wary of unnecessary spending.
-The 'cash for bangers' incentive scheme encouraged some new car sales, but it was not enough to offset the severe demand decline... purchase to read more
+The government's scrappage incentive scheme encouraged some new car sales, but it was not enough to offset the severe demand decline... purchase to read more

 Industry Report - Industry Products Chapter